pinterf/Frfun7/README.md

         float  lambda = 1.1

             Adjust the power of the local denoising.

+            It must not be negative.

         float  T = 6.0

             Limits the max luma denoising power for edges; 0 disables processing.

+            It must not be negative.

         float  Tuv = 2.0

             Limits the max chroma denoising power for edges; 0 disables processing.

+            It must not be negative.

         int  P = 0